Blog | 27th Feb, 2023

 The Morrison government recently invested $1.3 billion into “off-farm” efficiency projects, which typically save water by improving channel infrastructure used by multiple irrigators.
 Analysis shows most of these projects have been wildly expensive and unable to recover enough water quickly enough.
 [6] Nature Conservation Council NSW called one project in the Murrumbidgee a “scandalous waste of taxpayers’ money”, with just 6.3GL of water for the environment costing more than eight times the market price.

-For many farmers, buybacks have been a way to pay off long-term debts or free up funds to invest in their business by selling only a portion of their water.
-Across the Basin, economists have pointed out that buybacks have positive impacts on community spending.
-And that government-commissioned reports claiming a simplistic relationship between water use and farm production aren’t true.
+For many farmers, selling a portion of their water has been a way to pay off long-term debts or free up funds to invest in their business.
+Across the Basin, economists have pointed out that water buybacks have positive impacts on community spending, and that government-commissioned reports claiming a simplistic relationship between water use and farm production aren’t true.

 In fact, each tender found an abundance of farmers willing to offer water for sale.
 Over the first 4 years of water buybacks, before the Abbott government came to power, every tender was oversubscribed.
 At points, the number of applications outstripped those accepted by wide margins.
 [7]